 These are the two most venerated modern human ancestors, though they only represent two modest portions of our DNA.
 We have inherited the rest of our diversity from tens of thousands of “Adam and Eve” individuals 15 : the first genetically modern humans.
-Their personal mutations form the basis of the 0.1% of the human genome that varies widely.
+As we already saw in Chapter 6, many of these ancestors lived a million years ago or more, and they were not all African.
+Taken together, their personal mutations form the basis of the 0.1% of the human genome that varies widely.
 The other 99.9% of the genome, identical in everyone alive today, has persisted unchanged since before the first genetically modern humans.

 On our mothers’ side, the great migration out of Africa is reflected in this simplified mitochondrial family tree: